nunuhara/xsystem4/README.md

 xsystem4 is an implementation of AliceSoft's System 4 game engine for unix-like operating systems.

 NOTE: This is a work in progress.
-Some simple ADV games run more or less okay,
+I am focusing primarily on the Japenese
-      but most games are not fully working or have game-breaking bug when run with xsystem4.
+      version of Sengoku Rance (and by extension, the English fan translation) which is currently more or less playable.
+Some other games from the same era may also work, but I have not done any significant testing on them so breakage is likely.

 Building
 --------